EmiAparicio/EmiAparicio/README.md

 <h1 align="center">Hey!
 My name's Emiliano Aparicio 👋</h1>

-<h3 align="center">I am a bioengineer, full stack developer, almost doctor of engineering, symphonic metal absolutist, videogame designer wannabe, and forever a cat lover.
+<h3 align="center">I am a bioengineer, frontend developer, almost doctor of engineering, symphonic metal absolutist, videogame designer wannabe, and forever a cat lover.
 I'm interested in technology and programming since I can remember.
 Nowadays, I'm starting my own videogame project while working as a web dev.
 Let's talk about what I can offer!</h3>

 <h4>🧐 About my experience:</h4>
 <ul>
-  <li>Full Stack Web Developer, graduated from Henry's Bootcamp</li>
+  <li>Frontend Web Developer, graduated from Henry's Bootcamp</li>
   <li>Doctoral scholarship from CONICET</li>
   <li>Bioengineer, from Universidad de Mendoza (National Standard Bearer 2014), with a gold medal and the best engineering graduate (National Academy of Engineering) awards</li>
   <li>High school degree with an orientation to organizations administration</li>